 Read this post to learn the four ways of installing WordPress plugins and 2 ways of uninstalling them, even those that won’t delete, if you don’t know already.

-That’s it from me today with the 10 must-have plugin types every new blog needs to thrive.
+That’s it from me today with the top 10 must-have plugins every WordPress blog needs to work.

 See you in the next post and happy blogging!